 Topic: Phase III

-This program is designed for those participates who are or plan to be working with problem gamblers and their families in a variety of clinical settings.
-This information is designed for participates to incorporate into their clinical practice.
+This program is designed for those participants who are or plan to be working with problem gamblers and their families in a variety of clinical settings.
+This information is designed for participants to incorporate into their clinical practice.
 Participants will learn about the effects of gambling on the individual, family and community and use the information to help those who fall into your own professional scope of practice.

 Following completion of the 60 hour training and education program, participants will be prepared to work with family and significant others, special populations, present salient patient education topics to clients and families, prepare court reports, assist with complete asset protection plans and use an array of clinical strategies focusing on impulse control and self-regulation interventions in the treatment of gambling problems, etc.